Tomerg91/Lumea/memory-bank/progress.md

 *   Added ESLint as a dev dependency in the server package to fix CI linting
 *   Fixed GitHub Actions workflow to properly run the linting step
 *   Added explicit ESLint installation step in GitHub Actions workflow before linting
+*   Updated ESLint configuration to use the new eslint.config.js format required by ESLint v9

 ### Supabase Connection & Authentication Improvements
 *   Implemented a new Supabase URL and API key for the application